ATLANTA ATTORNEY PROTECTING THE RIGHTS OF CAR CRASH VICTIMS

 Road hazards pose a serious danger to drivers.
 Whether trash from the back of a truck, a fallen tree, or an animal, unexpected obstacles in a vehicle’s path lead to about 15,000 accidents each year in Georgia.
-If you were injured in a collision caused by a road hazard near Atlanta, car crash lawyer Terrence R. Bethune may be able to help you seek compensation from those who were responsible.
+If you were injured in a collision caused by a road hazard, Atlanta car crash lawyer Terrence R. Bethune may be able to help you seek compensation from those who were responsible.
 Often, a road hazard has developed as the result of someone’s careless actions, and a successful negligence lawsuit can ease the financial burden of your recovery.

 A person hurt in an accident caused by a road hazard may be entitled to compensation for any injuries if he or she can prove that the hazard was caused by the negligence of another person or entity.
 To prevail on such a claim, Georgia law requires the victim to show four elements: